-Months later, Indeed’s National Account Manager came to visit Katja in her office in Innsbruck.
+Months later, Indeed’s National Account Manager, Abdel Laaraj, came to visit Katja in her office in Innsbruck.
 Katja thought it was great how he presented the products and who said “You can do that too.”

 Katja then decided to send over her CV without any expectations… But suddenly everything happened very quickly.

 Shortly after, Katja had a telephone interview, which was followed by an invitation to a personal interview in Düsseldorf.
 She didn’t hesitate and boarded the next plane that Indeed booked for her.
 After the interview in the office, she had a few hours left before heading back to Innsbruck – meanwhile Katja received the confirmation for the job before she even arrived at the airport.

 When the recruiter made the offer and explained the contract, Katja thought she was dreaming.
 It was all too good to be true!
 Katja was also supported by Indeed during the preparations for the move from Austria to Germany.

 “Indeed engaged a moving company for me.
 They packed all my belongings into boxes for me and all I had to do was handing over the apartment key,” she recalls.

 Throughout the entire time, Indeed stayed in touch with Katja to make sure everything was running smoothly.